nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 Necessary input such as module code, or category of the issue is missing.

     * 2a1.
-ContactCS shows an error message prompting the user to provide the required information and shows the valid command format
+ContactCS requests the user to provide the required information
+    * 2a2.
+User enters new input
+    * Steps 2a1 - 2a2 are repeated until all required fields in the input are complete

-        Use case ends.
+      Use case resumes from step 2.

 * 3a.
 The given format is invalid.

     * 3a1.
-ContactCS shows an error message prompting the user to provide the correct format
+ContactCS requests the user to provide the correct format and shows the valid command format
+    * 3a2.
+User enters new input
+    * Steps 3a1 - 3a2 are repeated until the format for the entered input is correct

-      Use case ends.
+      Use case resumes from step 2.

 * 4a.
 No matching contacts found.